ranakhurram666/MapApi/README.md

 - Create MySql database and define your DB_NAME, DB_USER, DB_PASSWORD and DB_HOST in `constants.py	`
 - Now Run `python run.py`
 - Application is running on http://0.0.0.0:5000

+## Some Guidelines

+- Configurations like database config, status codes and constants are handled in separate files in both repos
+- If third party encounters any error then application will not break, just map will not show.
+CRUD operations will work as normal
+- If you need to change geocoder api(Google maps) or need to add any other geocoder api(Bing maps) then just you need to change front-end(React) code.
+	- In `src/js/components/maps/`, add the new geocoder api integration component.
+	- In  `src/js/components/mapMarkers/`, add markers component if needed.
+	- In `src/js/components/Layout.js`, change `<GoogleMap/>` to the new one e.g `<BingMap/>`
+	- Rest of the items will remain same